ansibleguy/infra_nginx/README.md

 * **Warning:** Not every setting/variable you provide will be checked for validity.
 Bad config might break the role!

-* **Warning:** If you run a web application you might need to disable the 'Content-Security-Policy' header!

 * **Info:** To disable default settings and headers => just set their value to: ''

 ## Requirements